2Fort

-"2Fort" is a multiplayer map for the first-person shooter games Quake Team Fortress, Team Fortress Classic and Team Fortress 2, and for the multiplayer total conversion modification Fortress Forever.
-Consisting of two similar buildings separated by a short bridge and a moat, each team must fight their way into the opposing team's building and capture their flag/intelligence from an underground base concealed beneath.
-A launch map for Team Fortress 2, 2Fort was critically praised as an iconic map for the series and one of the best first-person shooter maps of all time.
+2Fort, also known by its file name ctf_2fort, is a multiplayer map playable in the first-person shooter games Quake Team Fortress, Team Fortress Classic, Team Fortress 2, and in the multiplayer mods Fortress Forever and Team Fortress 2 Classic.
+Consisting of two similar buildings separated by a short bridge and a moat, each team must fight their way into the opposing team's building and capture the flag, a briefcase of papers called the Intelligence, from an underground base concealed beneath.
+Released as a launch map for Team Fortress 2, 2Fort was critically acclaimed as an iconic map for the series, and one of the best first-person shooter maps of all time.

 Level design

-2Fort is an almost perfectly symmetrical map, with each team's intelligence located in an underground fortress beneath the two buildings.
+2Fort is a symmetrical map, with each team's intelligence located in an underground fortress beneath the two buildings, identical in layout but differing cosmetically.
 The design allows players to "come together and battle it out along the center bridge".
 The map is designed so that each class can take a different tactical approach, such as Heavies and Medics fighting along the bridge while Spies and Engineers can attempt to sneak through the sewers.
 The layout of the map remained largely untouched between Team Fortress and its sequel.

 Development

 According to Charlie Brown, the project lead of Team Fortress 2, the development team found it "tough to settle on a plausible environmental excuse" for having both teams in such close proximity to each other on maps like 2Fort.
 While initially considering space, they found "space marines" to be an overused trope.
 They decided to make the game have an "iconic" setting based on "'60s spy-meets-sci-fi movies", so that "sense-making isn't necessary".
-The map was designed to look deceptive, with "neither teams’ façades [being] nearly as high-tech as what's underneath".
+The map was designed to look deceptive, with "neither teams' façades [being] nearly as high-tech as what's underneath".
 Hints of high-tech elements were disguised within the map, such as secret video cameras, or making cows actually be wooden billboards.
 Overall, the interior of each team's base in 2Fort was designed to look like "a command center or NORAD-style space".

-In 2009, the map source files of 2Fort, among other maps, was released by Valve to allow for easier modding.
+In 2009, the source files of the 2Fort map, among other maps, were released by Valve to allow for easier modding.
 For the 2015 Invasion Update, the community-created "2Fort Invasion" map was added to the game, remodeling the map to look like it was being invaded by aliens.